 An Anti-Snoring Devices Nose Piece helps to keep the nostrils open, increasing the airflow through the nose.
 This should reduce the noises of snoring a lot.
 Over 95% of the people who have used these devices gave them positive reviews.

 There is no guaranteed cure for snoring.
 However, there are a lot of things that will affect your snoring.
-The following list are the main things that can be changed to reduce snoring.
+The following list are the fundamental things that can be changed to reduce snoring.

 If you have to sleep with a snorer, then the following three sets of ear protectors are the best!